 Once we have the learning checklist we can think about how we assess whether pupils have learnt what we want them to.
 I am planning on using exam papers which mimic the style of the GCSE papers and which test a large sample of the checklist at each tier.
 When marking the paper, teachers will use the checklist to show what pupils have been able to do but will also collect the raw score from the paper.

 The raw score won’t be used to provide a grade but will allow comparisons between students.
 This will give us another indication as to whether they are in track towards their target grade.
 If a pupil who is targeting a 6 achieves 45% on the test and those targeting 4s achieve 45% as well, I’d suggest this indicates that they are not on track.
 We can rank pupils based on their test score and compare this to either their ranking in previous tests or on their KS2 data.
 This will give us another indication of progress.

-To be honest, the ability to report on progress towards a currently ill defined GCSE grade is always going to be fraught with difficulties – but is necessary for our school’s reporting system.
+To be honest, the ability to report on progress towards, what is nationally, a currently ill defined GCSE grade is always going to be fraught with difficulties.
+We know what percentage will achieve certain key grades but the standard needed for that grade remains an unknown and will depend on how the rest of the cohort perform.
 What excites me more is that the learning checklist and the test allows us to quickly assess what pupils know.
 It puts learning back at the heart of our assessment.